-I recently graduated with an advanced degree in theoretical chemistry, and I'm currently studying to become a high school math teacher.
+I have an advanced degree in theoretical chemistry, and I'm currently a high school math teacher.
 In my graduate program, I taught small-sized undergraduate courses.
-I also have experience tutoring undergraduates one-on-one.
+I also have experience tutoring undergraduates and high school students one-on-one.
 After experiencing both, I believe a learning is much easier to facilitate in a one-on-one or small group setting.
 In this setting, I can observe how a student thinks and tailor my teaching style in a way that would most benefit the student.

 What is your teaching philosophy?